dougspeed/LDAK/README.md

 ```
 Alternatively, it is possible to download the GitHub repository manually, navigate into the directory on your computer, and run `docker build -t ldak .`.
 Note that in both cases, you should first install Docker on the computer.

-LDAK can then be run inside docker, mounting the current working directory as the `output` location:
+After bulding the Docker image, LDAK can be run inside docker, mounting the current working directory as the `output` location:
 ```
 docker run --rm -v $(pwd):/output ldak
 ```